pvaladares/42cursus-01-Born2BeRoot/README.md

 > * Set up a service of your choice that you think is useful (NGINX / Apache2 excluded!).

-Since the mandatory bonus is to install a centralized webserver, it would be interesting to install as last bonus a kind of decentralized storage service version.
+Since the mandatory bonus is to install a webserver, it would be interesting to install as last bonus a kind of peer-to-peer file storage service.

 * [`IPFS -- Inter-Planetary File system`](https://github.com/ipfs/go-ipfs/blob/master/assets/init-doc/about)

 *IPFS is a global, versioned, peer-to-peer filesystem.
 It combines good ideas from Git, BitTorrent, Kademlia, SFS, and the Web.
-It is like a single bit-torrent swarm, exchanging git objects. **IPFS provides an interface as simple as the HTTP web, but with permanence built-in.***
+It is like a single bit-torrent swarm, exchanging git objects.
+IPFS provides an interface as simple as the HTTP web, but with permanence built-in.*

 There are several options for installation but for simplicity and since no graphic interface is allowed the command-line version will be used.